fredkotze/cde/README.md

 * Be free of licensing where at all possible

 # MIT License
-Am running this under the MIT License:-
+Am running this under the MIT License ( https://opensource.org/licenses/MIT )...

 Copyright (c) 2018 Simon Gregory